Functional Fitness Solutions

 • Hold for 5-15 deep breaths (30-90 seconds)

-• Slowly return to stand
+• Slowly return to a standing position

 Adopting a regular functional yoga practice, even 2-3 times a week, can lead to noticeable improvements in strength, mobility, and job performance.
 Consistency is key!